pvhung1211/learn/Interview/English Questions.md

 ### **What do you know about my company (mealsuite)**
 From what I know, MealSuite is a technology company that provides an **all-in-one foodservice management platform** for **healthcare and senior living facilities**.
-Your products help manage the whole process, such as **menu planning, recipe management, nutrition management, food ordering and point-of-sale systems**, all in one system.
+Your products help manage the entire process of serving food, such as **menu planning, recipe management, nutrition management, food ordering and point-of-sale systems**, all in one platform.
 I also know that MealSuite **uses AI to support daily operations**, reducing manual work, and helping staff work more efficiently

 ### **Which product or feature interests you the most (mealsuite)**